Mukhtar al-Thaqafi: Exile in Mecca

-By this time, Abd Allah ibn al-Zubayr, a son of Muhammad's close companion al-Zubayr ibn al-Awwam, secretly started taking allegiance in Mecca and came to control the entire Hejaz (western Arabia).
+By this time, Abd Allah ibn al-Zubayr, a son of Muhammad's close companion Zubayr ibn al-Awwam, secretly started taking allegiance in Mecca and came to control the entire Hejaz (western Arabia).
 Having left Kufa, Mukhtar headed for Mecca and offered allegiance to Ibn al-Zubayr on the condition that he be consulted about important matters and awarded a high post, which Ibn al-Zubayr refused.
 Mukhtar then left for Ta'if and, after one year, Ibn al-Zubayr, persuaded by his advisers, accepted Mukhtar's homage under the same terms.
 When Yazid dispatched an army to retake Mecca in 683, Mukhtar participated in the city's defence.
 After Yazid died in November, the Umayyad army retreated and Ibn al-Zubayr openly proclaimed his caliphate.
 Mukhtar was informed by people coming from Kufa that the city had come under Ibn al-Zubayr's control but many Kufans were looking for an independent leader of their own.
 He claimed that he was the man they were looking for.
 While in Mecca, he sought permission from Ali's son, Muhammad ibn al-Hanafiyya, to avenge Husayn's death and secure power for Ibn al-Hanafiyya.
 The latter responded that he neither approved nor disapproved of such an action, but bloodshed should be avoided.
 Earlier, he had made the same offer to Husayn's son Ali al-Sajjad but was refused.
 Five months after Yazid's death, he returned to Kufa without informing Ibn al-Zubayr, who he thought had not kept his promise.
 Some accounts state that Ibn al-Zubayr himself sent him to Kufa as governor with instructions to gather a force capable of resisting Umayyad attempts to reconquer Iraq.
 This is considered unlikely by the modern historians.